TharunAts/People-Smoking-in-restricted-places-Object-Detection/README.md

 # People-smoking-in-restricted-places
-Smoking cigarettes affects the respiratory system, the circulatory system, the reproductive system, the skin, and the eyes, and it increases the risk of many different cancers.Even non-smokers who live in area of smoker have a 20% to 30% increased risk for developing lung cancer.So I developed a system to safeguard non-smokers to some extent by identifying people who smoke in restricted places such as schools,hospitals etc.
+Smoking cigarettes affects the respiratory system, the circulatory system, the reproductive system, the skin, and the eyes, and it increases the risk of many different cancers.Even non-smokers who live in area of smoker have a 20% to 30% increased risk for developing lung cancer.So I developed a system to safeguard non-smokers to some extent by identifying people who smoke in restricted places such as schools,hospitals etc and inform to coressponding officials.
 ### Step1 ###
 Clone the darknet repository https://github.com/pjreddie/darknet and follow the steps as mentioned below. \
 Create darknet environment which works with GPU.\